Drag and drop: In HTML

 Based on needed action, one of the above types can be used.
 Note that when an HTML element is dragged for moving its current position, its ID is sent to the destination parent element; so it sends a text and can be considered as the first group.

 Google's web-based e-mail application Gmail supports drag-and-drop of images and attachments in the latest Google Chrome browser and Apple's Safari (5.x).
 Google Images permits users to drag and drop image files into a browser to perform a reverse image search.

+In Website builders

+A drag and drop website builder (also called DIY website builders) offers a visual interface where users can create and customize their websites by simply "dragging" and "dropping" various elements onto a page without the need for development experience or knowledge of coding languages.
+No-code platforms have progressed well beyond the capabilities of early visual editors.
+With the advent of Artificial intelligence (AI), building a website has become even quicker.

+As of May 2025 more than 21 million websites were constructed with usage of drag and drop website builder.
+The market leaders are:

 On a touch screen

 Touch screen interfaces also include drag and drop, or more precisely, long press, and then drag, e.g. on the iPhone or Android home screens.

 iOS 11 implements a drag-and-drop feature which allows the user to touch items (and tap with other fingers to drag more) within an app or between apps on iPads.
 On iPhones, the functionality is only available within the same app that the user started the drag.